 Students investigate the origins and roles of food through time and across the world.
-Students explore how humanity has historically sourced its food, examining the general progression from hunter-gatherer to rural-based agriculture, to today's urban living and global trade in food.
-Students consider the origins and significance of food through inquiry into particular food-producing regions of the world.
+Students explore how food has been sourced in the past and how this has changed overtime, from hunter-gatherer communities to agriculture, farming and the global food trade that we see today.